 Insider Tips are helpful weekly posts brought to you by Frame.io’s awesome writers and industry experts.
 Come back for a new Insider Tip every Wednesday, or subscribe to our newsletter to get a reminder each week.

-If you’re looking for tips on using Frame.io account, check out Shawn McDaniel’s playlist on our YouTube channel.
+If you’re looking for tips on getting the best out of your Frame.io account, check out Shawn McDaniel’s playlist on our YouTube channel.